-The 8 specialty Quality Management Groups and their Lead Dean Directors, Quality Leads & the Quality Improvement Managers, along with the Quality Improvement Administrators, who are regionally-based, and work across sQMGs, can be found here.
+Figure 3: The 8 specialty Quality Management Groups and their Lead Dean Directors, Quality Leads & the Quality Improvement Managers.
+Quality Improvement Administrators, who are regionally-based, and work across sQMGs are also included.

-Step 5: The specialty Quality Management Groups
+Step 5: The specialty Quality Management Groups (figure 3)

-The Quality Workstream has 8 specialty Quality Management Groups (sQMGs): these are responsible for the governance around data & intelligence management including the management of QM-QI visits for the specialties within their scope (figure 3).
+The Quality Workstream has 8 specialty Quality Management Groups (sQMGs) (figure 3): these are responsible for the governance around data & intelligence management including the management of QM-QI visits for the specialties within their scope (figure 4).
 There are sQMGs for a) Anaesthetics + Intensive Care Medicine + Emergency Medicine, b) Diagnostics specialties, c) Foundation, d) General Practice (that also includes Occupational Medicine & Public Health Medicine), e) Medicine, f) Mental Health specialties, g) Obstetrics, Gynaecology and Paediatrics, and h) Surgery. sQMGs are separate from, but do work in parallel with and support Specialty Training Boards (STBs) in their contributions to the QM & QI of PGMET.
-Each sQMG is chaired by a Lead Dean Director (LDD), has at least one Associate Postgraduate Dean for Quality (APGDQ), has at least one Quality Improvement Manager (QIM) and the support of at least one Quality Improvement Administrator (QIA); the personnel assigned to each sQMG are available on the Scotland Deanery website via the link above.
-The membership of sQMGs also includes Associate Postgraduate Deans (APGDs) for specialties who bring intelligence around training issues in their specialties to the sQMGs, representatives of Foundation and GP-OM- PHM sQMGs (where appropriate) and have lay, College and trainee input.
-SQMGs meet 2 monthly, and each reports on its activities to the DQMG.
+Each sQMG is chaired by a LDD, has at least one Quality Lead ((QL) Associate Postgraduate Dean dedicated to QM & QI activities), has at least one Quality Improvement Manager (QIM) and the support of at least one Quality Improvement Administrator; the personnel assigned to each sQMG are illustrated in figure 3.
+The membership of sQMGs also includes Associate Postgraduate Deans (APGDs) for specialties who bring intelligence around training issues in their specialties to the sQMGs, representatives of Foundation and GP-OM-PHM sQMGs (where appropriate) and also have lay, College and trainee input.
+SQMGs meet 2 monthly, and each reports on its activities to each DQMG.

-SQMGs have 4 core functions (figure 3) that support their LDDs to fulfill their QM responsibilities for their specialty groupings:
+SQMGs have 4 core functions (figure 4) that support their LDDs to effect their QM responsibilities for their specialty groupings: